salmant/DevOps-Terraform-ECS-Scalable-Cluster/README.md

 0e597f472751        amazon/amazon-ecs-agent:latest   "/agent"                 2 minutes ago        Up 2 minutes                             ecs-agent
 ```

-For the troubleshooting purpose, do not forget to check the log files for the container agent and Docker via running the following commands:
+For the troubleshooting purpose, do not forget to check the log files for the container agent and Docker via running the following commands:<br>
-sudo cat /var/log/ecs/ecs-agent.log.YYYY-MM-DD-**
+`sudo cat /var/log/ecs/ecs-agent.log.YYYY-MM-DD-**`<br>
-sudo cat /var/log/docker
+`sudo cat /var/log/docker`
 <br><br>
 In order to verify the load balancer, open the Amazon EC2 console and choose section named `Load Balancers` on the navigation panel.
 The name of load balancer should be `web-service-elb`.
 After at least one of instances is in service, you can test the load balancer.
 Copy the string from DNS name (such as `web-service-elb-389921337.eu-west-2.elb.amazonaws.com`) and paste it into the address field of an Internet-connected web browser.
 If the load balancer is working, you see the default page of the server.
-For example: http://web-service-elb-389921337.eu-west-2.elb.amazonaws.com:80/index.html
+For example: `http://web-service-elb-389921337.eu-west-2.elb.amazonaws.com:80/index.html`
 <br>